 Implications for future research

 To an extent, the findings here apply to situations where cost-effective reminders can potentially improve compliance.
-These areas may range from medication adherence [67] to sunscreen use [68].
-An interesting hypothesis to test, would be whether reminders actually reduce active coping strategies that people use spontaneously – this could partly explain some null findings in the literature on technical reminder systems [69].
+These areas may range from medication adherence [70] to sunscreen use [71].
+An interesting hypothesis to test, would be whether reminders actually reduce active coping strategies that people use spontaneously – this could partly explain some null findings in the literature on technical reminder systems [72].
 Second, the delivery of the reminders should optimally be objectively trackable, in order to make firm conclusions about the independent effects of delivery and receipt.
 Third, the context (including timing and location) where the participant receives the reminder is likely to be important, as well as the coping behaviour of the control group.
-It may also be worthwhile to gauge whether altering frequency of reminders affects the target behavior [67], or if the system can be made such that it adapts to the users and their environments [70].
+It may also be worthwhile to gauge whether altering frequency of reminders affects the target behavior [70], or if the system can be made such that it adapts to the users and their environments [73].
+Lastly, it might be worthwhile to investigate, if personally meaningful persuasive arguments work better than vague and general ones (e.g. contributing to science), which were used in order to minimise risk of participants changing their activity behaviour instead of merely the wear time behaviour.
+As the literature presented earlier suggests, any reasons should be enough for heuristic decision making, whereas good reasons may be needed for more reflective decisions.
+Further theorising and additional measures to test hypotheses based on dual process models may be fruitful – but we encourage researchers to see [74–79], and also consider a wider perspective from complexity and systems theory [80–83], which have recently been applied in public health [84–86].

 Conclusion